Itential Frequently Asked Questions

 Does Configuration Manager support network device onboarding and lifecycle management, including configuration compliance against Golden Configuration?

 Configuration Manager is focused on providing configuration compliance across all network devices and services.
-Onboarding of devices and lifecycle management are features within the Itential Automation Platform and work in an integrated way to provide full device onboarding and day 0 through day N lifecycle management.
+Onboarding of devices and lifecycle management are features within the Itential Platform and work in an integrated way to provide full device onboarding and day 0 through day N lifecycle management.

 How does Configuration Manager support on-demand and scheduled compliance checks against targeted device groups?